lightvector/KataGo/README.md

 (The current neural nets in this sandbox use a 5x5 convolution rather than a 3x3 to begin the ResNet trunk since the small number of channels of the input layer it uniquely cheap to do a larger convolution here, unlike the rest of the neural net with 192 channels.
 It probably helps slightly in kicking things off, such as being able to detect the edge from 2 spaces away instead of only 1 space away by the start of the first residual block).

+I haven't gotten to it yet, but in the future I want to test more changes of this flavor.
+For example, given that it was a good idea to increase the weight initialization and learning rate on the center weight for the initial 5x5 convolution, could it be a good idea to do the same for all the 3x3 convolutions everywhere else in the neural net?

+#### Batch Norm Gammas

 Another redundancy I've been experimenting with is the fact that due to historical accident, the current neural nets in this sandbox use scale=True in [batch norm layers](https://www.tensorflow.org/api_docs/python/tf/layers/batch_normalization), even though the resulting gamma scale parameters are completely redundant with the convolution weights afterwards.
 This is because ReLUs (and parametric ReLUs) are scale-preserving, so a neural net having a batch norm layer with a given gamma is equivalent to one without gamma but where the next layer's convolution weights for that incoming channel are gamma-times-larger.

 Yet, despite the redundancy, the presence of those redundant parameters does influence the learning.
 In some quick tests I was not able to get rid of them.
 Although I didn't try so extensively, in a handful of tries I was unable to find a combination of setting scale=False and increasing the learning rate to compensate that did not slow down the total efficiency of learning.
 So the latest neural nets for now continue to use scale=True.

-I haven't gotten to it yet, but in the future I want to test more changes of this flavor.
-For example, given that it was a good idea to increase the weight initialization and learning rate on the center weight for the initial 5x5 convolution, could it be a good idea to do the same for all the 3x3 convolutions everywhere else in the neural net?